GlennPacker/simple-naughts-and-crosses/README.md

-# simple-naughts-and-crosses
-react, redux, react hooks
+# Simple GNaughts and Crosses